slaclab/surf-tutorial/labs/01-AXI-Lite_register_endpoint/README.md

 # 01-AXI-Lite_register_endpoint

 This lab is intended to be the first of many tutorial labs on SURF.
-It will go into more details on the "two-process" coding and other SURF coding standards that the other labs will.
+Unlike the other labs, it will go into more details on the "two-process" coding and other SURF coding standards.
 By the end of this lab, you will be able to understand the following:
 - How to use the SURF AXI-Lite helper functions/procedures
 - How to add custom read/write, read-only, and write-only registers